 DWQ field monitors will inspect all sampling equipment before every sampling event.
 Equipment maintenance will be scheduled and completed based on these inspections and review of the collected data.
 The QA Project Manager will regularly review all calibration and maintenance records, so the minimum required maintenance occurs.
 Detailed procedures for the maintenance of equipment are provided in the corresponding SOPs.

 The designated laboratories for this project will be responsible for and expected to follow their standard procedures for preventative/unscheduled maintenance, calibration, and correction action for all laboratory instruments.
 DWQ is not responsible for the maintenance of the designated laboratories’ equipment.

-Equipment Calibration and Frequency

-Each instrument will be calibrated according to in-house and manufacturer recommendations and at the frequency recommended by the manufacturer.
-However, water quality probes will also be calibrated before each sampling event and in the field if any errors occur while sampling.
-Calibration procedures will be documented on a calibration sheet (see Appendix D) , which includes the location, date, and time of calibration, initials of the person performing the calibration, reference standard used (if applicable), readings taken and adjustments to attain a proper reading, and any corrective action.
-Records of calibration sheets will be stored electronically and backed up daily; hardcopies will be filed in the project binder in the Field Project Manager’s office.
+The frequency of collection and analysis of quality control checks, including field duplicates and equipment blanks is outlined in Table 7 below.

 Table 7.
 Sample Quality Control.